+It goes without saying that the best California wedding venues have great reviews online.
 And we can tell you all about why we are the best of all California wedding venues all day, but we think our couples say it best.

 And did we mention we are the only wedding venue, let alone wedding industry business that is Diamond Certified?

 Outside of the Oak Tree Terrace, we have a gorgeous garden and shed featuring antique hubcaps and a vintage tractor